 4. Sharing Subscriptions

 Another sneaky trick to save money with friends?
-Share online services like Netflix and Spotify with your friends.
+Share online services like Netflix and Spotify.
 Netflix, for example, costs around $8 a month if you want to purchase a “family” plan, which allows you to create multiple accounts.
 Spotify also offers a similar plan.

 I share my Netflix account with some friends from college, though we don’t technically “split” the bill.
-(I pay for it — you’re welcome, guys) Still, it’s definitely a great way to share the love with friends.
+(I pay for it — you’re welcome, guys!)
+Still, it’s definitely a great way to lower costs with your pals.

 Alternatively, you could share services that allow for guests — for example, some gyms allow you to bring a friend to each workout.
 If you coordinate ahead of time (and split the bill evenly each month), you could half the cost of staying fit.
-Plus you’ll push one another to stay in shape — a win-win.
+Plus you’ll push each other to stay in shape — a win-win.